AxisCommunications/acap-documentation/docs/api/cv-api.md

 - Inference API - Tensorflow Serving for inference service
 - Parameter API - Axis parameter service

 The ACAP Runtime uses [gRPC](https://grpc.io) and a [Unix Socket Domain (UDS)](https://grpc.github.io/grpc/cpp/md_doc_naming.html) socket for access.
 The access is restricted to applications in the device that belongs to the `sdk` user group.
-Installable versions for devices equipped with ARTPEC-7 and ARTPEC-8 chips are available [here](https://hub.docker.com/r/axisecp/acap-runtime).
+Installable Docker images for devices equipped with ARTPEC-7 and ARTPEC-8 chips are available on [Docker Hub](https://hub.docker.com/r/axisecp/acap-runtime).

 ## SDK package index